zapman449/monitorama_2016_notes/Tue03__CHICKEN.and.WAFFLES.Identifying.and.Handling.Malice__by_Eron.Nicholson.and.Noah.Lorang.md

     * We've caught more than 6,000 IPs that failed to exercise the slightest amount of creativity when scanning.
     * Every incoming request is scored and a per-IP aggregate score is calculated.
+Http codes:
-20x is work something, 40x and 50x or slow will loose points
+        * 20x is work something.
+Gain points
+        * 40x and 50x will loose points
+        * slow will loose points
-    * Exponentially weighted moving avergage of your request scores over a time
+    * Exponentially weighted moving average of your request scores over a time
         * Scores from 1 to infinite
         * 1.0: all requests fine
         * threshold of danger
         * threshold of block
     * False positives are real.
 Need to be able to unblock.
         * Unblocks are <1%
+        * Support can unblock an IP
+        * Email form sent to support includes IP to unblock
+        * takes a few minutes to unblock
-    * Scaning for blockable actions and scoring request happens in near real-time using request byproducts.
+    * Scaning for block-able actions and scoring request happens in near real-time using request byproducts.
         * Sent to kafka, and netflow, and logs, and sundry.
         * Analysis pulls from kafka
-* Monitoring for volumetric attacks is relatively striaghtforward.
+* Monitoring for volumetric attacks is relatively straightforward.
 * Chicken provides to waffles:
     * A list of blocked
     * a list of trusted